Meet the Staff

 Outside of work Colin enjoys spending time with his family, taking dance classes, attending theater performances, and travelling.×

-Sofia B. Pertuz, Ph.D., Assistant Vice President of Student Affairs and Dean of Students
+Sofia B. Pertuz, Ph.D., Associate Vice President and Dean of Students

 I am thrilled to be at Hofstra University and work every day to provide a positive experience for the campus community, especially our students.
 Prior to joining the Division of Student Affairs at Hofstra, I spent over 20 years working in a variety of positions, including residence life, student conduct, leadership development, orientation, diversity and inclusion and LGBTQ advocacy at a variety of institutions.
 Throughout my uniquely varied career, I have intentionally formed bridges between student life and academic affairs to create exceptional student experiences.
 I continue to do that as Assistant Vice President and Dean of Students at Hofstra, where I lead a team that works collaboratively to enhance student experiences in and out of the classroom.
 I am responsible for assessment and critical incident management for the division, and the areas I lead include Campus Recreation, Community Standards, Commuting Student Services and Community Outreach, Hofstra Card Services, the Interfaith Center, Intercultural Engagement and Inclusion, Residence Life, Student Advocacy and Prevention Awareness and Student Leadership and Activities.